 We aim to support all students with their learning in a range of ways whatever their needs may be.
-This support includes Coaching and Mentoring, Special Educational Needs and Support, English as an Additional Language Support, Enrichment sessions and Stretch and challenge support.
+This support includes Wellbeing, Special Educational Needs and Support, English as an Additional Language Support, Enrichment sessions and Stretch and challenge support.

 Plashet School is a fully inclusive school that ensures that all pupils achieve their potential personally, socially, emotionally and academically in all areas of the curriculum.

 The SEND team is a large-team of specialist teachers and teaching assistants that work closely with mainstream teachers to ensure that students with SEND realise their full potential, including specialised, differentiated programmes where appropriate.
 We also engage the use of outside agencies so that every area of need is addressed and so that the student can fully participate in her education.

 We have specialist teachers in areas such as autism, visual impairment and hearing impairment as well as speech and language.
 Our transition support extends to Key Stage 2 to Key Stage 3, and Key Stage 4 to Key Stage 5 which includes work experience and sixth form and college applications.